 - When employers use specific, objective criteria in a RIF (e.g., performance reviews, recent discipline, etc.) as they should, these criteria must be applied consistently to examine every employee subject to the RIF.
 Where exceptions are made (such as counting discipline for some and not for others), they must be documented thoroughly and be defensible so that a court (and potentially, a jury) later can understand, distinguish and accept them.
 Treating employees in similar situations in a different manner is a recipe for disaster.
 Assistance of in-house or outside employment counsel is a must in these instances.

 - Mind your communications.
 As the court pointed out, Quest ultimately may convince a jury that Drew’s discipline was compelling and the cause for the RIF.
 To be clear, by all accounts, Quest disputes that these comments were ever made, and it will have the chance to prove its side at trial.
+In fact, as one who represents employers exclusively, I am confident there is another side to this story which explains the supervisor’s actions.
 However, alleged comments of the kind here by Drew’s direct supervisor and Quest’s HR generalist give a reviewing court such an easy basis to allow a case to go to a jury.
 In any event, these are not the kind of communications an employer wants to present to a jury.
 Enough said.

 - One issue that troubled me about the court’s decision was its suggestion that discipline of an employee with a spotless track record may itself be evidence that something is afoul.
 I don’t buy into this, but it’s not the first time a court has provided this kind of reasoning.
 Does it mean that long-term, stellar employees are untouchable?
 Surely not; however, in light of decisions like these, employers are well-advised to review discipline of these employees closely to ensure something is not amiss.

 - Please, please, please train your employees on how to effectively and lawfully manage leaves of absence under your personnel policies and the law.
-(Thanks for the suggestion, Stacy S!)
 Investing a couple hundred bucks now to conduct effective FMLA training will maximize your chances of saving tens of thousands when the real life situation presents itself.